 This development often happens during an economic upswing.
 A rise in employment in an economy means more disposable income to the general public, which leads to higher spending.
 This increase in demand ultimately leads to a rise in the price of goods and services.

-On the other hand, “built-In inflation” occurs when prices in an economy rise and workers expect higher wages in order to support their cost of living.
+Built-In inflation occurs when prices in an economy rise and workers expect higher wages in order to support their cost of living.
 This causes a slippery slope of problems because higher wages lead to higher demand, higher demand leads to higher market prices which results in, you guessed it, inflation.

-Why inflation is important for those holding cash
+Why is inflation important for cash holders?

-Why inflation is important for those who invest
+Why is inflation important for investors?

 New to Bitpanda?
 Register your account today!Sign up here